morsdyce/mimic-nativescript-example/README.md

-A sample project to showcase [Mimic](https://github.com/500tech/mimic) Running on react-native.
+A sample project to showcase [Mimic](https://github.com/500tech/mimic) Running on NativeScript

 License
 -------